VirtoCommerce/vc-module-price-export-import/README.md

 * [View on GitHub](docs/index.md)

 ## Development
-    The C# interfaces and implementation can be changed in next releases.
+    Abstractions and implementation including public API can be changed in next releases (breaking changes may be introduced).

 ## References